TajaKuzman/Genre-Datasets-Comparison/README.md

 ### FTD and CORE-main categories

+#### FTD to CORE-main

-The comparison showed that the main CORE categories are not well connected to the FTD categories.
+The comparison showed that the main CORE categories are not well predicted with the FTD categories.
 The only main CORE category where a majority of instances are identified with a corresponding FTD label, is 'How-To/Instructional' ('A7 (instruction)': 0.713).
 Some CORE main categories could be described by a combination of FTD categories: 'Interactive Discussion' (forum): 'A1 (argumentative)' + 'A11 (personal)', Opinion': 'A1 (argumentative)' + 'A17 (review)' .
 Most CORE main labels are predicted with multiple FTD labels where no corresponding label has the majority.

 Comparison of main CORE labels and FTD labels: